No 3 Commando

 Royal Armoured Corps

 Trooper John Fletcher was wounded 5 October 1943 during operations at Termoli, Italy.
-He had volunteered for the Commandos as part of the Police Intakes.
+He had volunteered for the Commandos in 1942 as part of the Police Intakes.
 In 1939 he was a Police Officer residing at 77 Cusworth Lane, Doncaster.

 FLOYD, William Gerald